Do Cruise Ships Run Out of Food?

 The short answer is that cruise ships plan their food supply very carefully, and it is extremely rare for a ship to run out of food during a sailing.

-If you are wondering whether you need to bring extra food or snacks just in case, it can help to understand how food is handled onboard.
+If you are wondering whether you need to bring extra food or snacks just in case, it can help to understand how food is handled onboard and what is included in a cruise.

 Cruise Ships Plan Food Supplies Well in Advance

-Cruise lines track food consumption very closely.
-They know from years of experience approximately how much of each type of food guests typically consume during a cruise.
+Cruise lines track food consumption closely and use years of data to estimate how much of each item guests typically eat.

-Because of that planning, ships usually carry more food than they expect to need.
+Because of that, ships usually carry more food than they expect to need.

-This allows the kitchens to continue serving meals throughout the voyage even if passenger demand varies from one day to another.
+This allows kitchens to continue serving meals throughout the voyage even if demand changes from day to day.

 Ships Carry Food for Thousands of People